On Air Now

 The Georgia House of Representatives passed a measure Wednesday that could allow property owners to sue city and county governments if they fail to enforce state laws related to homelessness, public safety and immigration.
 House Bill 295, sponsored by Athens Republican Rep. Houston Gaines, passed with a 98-75 vote, clearing the lower chamber just ahead […]

-Rep. Houston Gaines, a Republican from Athens, listens to comments from fellow lawmakers as they cast their votes on House Bill 295, which would that would allow property owners to sue local governments if they fail to enforce laws related to homelessness, public safety and immigration, during a session of the Georgia House of Representatives on March 4, 2026, in Atlanta.
+Rep. Houston Gaines, a Republican from Athens, listens to comments from fellow lawmakers as they cast their votes on House Bill 295, which would allow property owners to sue local governments if they fail to enforce laws related to homelessness, public safety and immigration, during a session of the Georgia House of Representatives on March 4, 2026, in Atlanta.
 Alander Rocha/Georgia Recorder

 The Georgia House of Representatives passed a measure Wednesday that could allow property owners to sue city and county governments if they fail to enforce state laws related to homelessness, public safety and immigration.